CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/charities/2017-08-30-autism-ontario.md

 link: autism-ontario
 permalink: /:title/
 title: "Autism Ontario"
-subtitle: "See the potential"
+subtitle: "See the Potential"
-mission: "One of the largest collective voices representing the autism community in Canada."
+mission: "One of the largest collective voices representing the autism community in Canada"
 description: "The leading source of information on autism in Ontario and one of the largest collective voices representing the autism community in Canada."
 date: 2017-08-16 00:00:00
 theme: